September 17, 2018

 But one must begin with an understanding of the typical water usage patterns of the average urban Indian to see what needs to be curbed and which checks and balances can be implemented effectively.

 With a steadily exploding population, there is a natural decline in the per capita availability of water.
-1700 cubic metres of annual per capita availability of water is considered the safe line.

-Anything lesser puts us in a water-stressed situation.
 This number slid from 1820 cubic meters in 2001 to 1545 cubic meters in 2011 and is expected to drop to 1341 cubic meters by 2025.

-A 2013 report in The Hindu pegs the average consumption of water in an Indian household at about 135 litres per person per day.
-This number, especially if you consider the further break up by activity, is alarmingly high.
+A 2013 report in The Hindu estimates the average daily water consumption in an Indian household at approximately 135 litres per person.

 Take bathing and washing utensils, for example, pegged at requiring 55 liters and 10 liters, respectively, every single day.